-Prerequisite(s): SPAN 22A

-Course is conducted entirely in Spanish.
+Prerequisite: SPAN 022A.
+Acceptable for Credit: CSU, UC Course is conducted entirely in Spanish.

 Continuation of SPAN 22A: Intermediate and advanced intermediate Spanish for students whose native language is Spanish; critical reading and discussion of selected readings in Spanish with emphasis on reading development, orthography, grammar, lexical expansion and composition.
-1105.00
+1105.00 AA/AS area 3; CSU area C2; IGETC area 3B, 6A; (C-ID: SPAN 230)